-Our Board is currently comprised of four independent directors and three affiliated directors, Messrs.
-Wilkus and Flax and Dr. Puryear.
+Our Board is currently comprised of five independent directors and four affiliated directors, Messrs.
+Wilkus, Erickson and Flax and Dr. Puryear.
 Mr. Wilkus has served as our Chair and Chief Executive Officer since our incorporation in January 2008.
 We believe that combining the positions of Chair and Chief Executive Officer is the best corporate governance leadership structure for us at this time because it permits clear accountability, effective decision-making and alignment on corporate strategy.

 Although we believe that it is more effective for us to combine the positions of Chair and Chief Executive Officer, we recognize the importance of strong independent leadership on the Board.
 We believe that our Board's independent oversight continues to be substantial.
 Our Board of Directors has determined that all of the current directors, except Messrs.
-Wilkus and Flax and Dr. Puryear, are "independent" as defined in the NASDAQ rules.
+Wilkus, Erickson and Flax and Dr. Puryear, are "independent" as defined in the NASDAQ rules.
 In addition, each of our Board's Audit Committee and Compensation and Corporate Governance Committee is composed entirely of independent directors.
 These independent committees of our Board also have the authority under their respective charters to hire independent advisors and consultants, at our expense, to assist them in performing their duties.
 Further, it is our Board's policy, as a matter of good corporate governance, to have a majority of our independent directors elect a "lead independent director" to preside over regular meetings of the independent directors, without management or employee directors present, to facilitate the Board's effective independent oversight of management.

 Meetings of Independent Directors.
 Members of the Board of Directors who are "independent" as defined in Rule 5605(a)(2) of the NASDAQ rules have decided to hold meetings periodically without persons who are members of management present.
 These directors periodically designate an independent director to serve as the "lead independent director" and preside at these meetings.
 Presently, our independent directors meet during our Board's quarterly in-person meetings and may hold additional meetings at the request of the lead independent director or another independent director.
-The designation of a lead independent director is generally for a one-year term or until his successor is elected, and a lead independent director for such meeting.
+The designation of a lead independent director is generally for a one-year term or until his or her successor is elected, and a lead independent director may not succeed himself or herself in that position.
+If the lead independent director is unavailable for a meeting, his or her immediate predecessor will serve as lead independent director for such meeting.
 Dr. Davis is our current lead independent director.